Masta-mind26/awesome-crawler/README.md

 q: 'cybersecurity internship'

-page: The page number of the search results.
+Page: The page number of the search results.

-country: The country filter, currently set to the US.
+Country: The country filter, currently set to the US.

-city: The city filter, currently set to Seattle.
+City: The city filter, currently set to Seattle.

 Change to search for jobs in New York City

-city: 'New York'
+City: 'New York'

 Modify these parameters as needed to suit your requirements.